CommonRoad/commonroad-automatic-labeling/README.md

    3. Using criticality metrics.
 4. Check whether the tags are consistent with the previously assigned tags. → Warning if necessary
 5. Overwrite scenario with corrected tags.

-## Fulfill Conventions
-- Well documented code.
-- Use Poetry.
-- Use CI/CD.
-- Stick to coding conventions (use linting).
-- Providing a version-stable Docker file.